Collaborative Edge-to-Server Inference for Vision-Language Models: Entropy-Aware Retransmission (EAR)

 A critical component of this framework is determining whether the initial inference is reliable or whether additional image information should be requested.
 Although the server cannot directly verify correctness, it can estimate the confidence of its prediction from the output probabilities of the LLM decoder.
 These probabilities are obtained by applying a softmax function to the logits of each generated token.
 Formally, the softmax output for the $t$-th token corresponds to the model’s predictive distribution: $p_\theta(y_t | \mathbf{x}, \mathbf{s}, \mathbf{y}_{<t}),$ where $\theta$ denotes the LLM parameters.
-We define an entropy function $g: \mathbb{R}^E \rightarrow \mathbb{R}$ that maps the softmax distribution over a vocabulary of size $E$ to a scalar entropy value.
-For example, in the case of the LLaVA-1.5, $E = 32,000$~\cite{Liu2024improved, Kudo2018sentencepiece}.
+We define an entropy function $g(\cdot)$ that maps the softmax distribution of the output token to a scalar entropy value.

 Because of the autoregressive nature of the LLM, the total uncertainty of a generated sequence can be estimated by aggregating the \emph{token-level} entropy values.
-The average predictive uncertainty is given by

-If $G_{\text{avg}}$ exceeds a predefined threshold $\eta$, the server requests a retransmission to the edge device.
+The average predictive uncertainty is given by~\eqref{eq:avg_entropy}.
+If $G$ exceeds a retransmission threshold $\eta$, the server requests a retransmission to the edge device.
 This mechanism ensures that retransmissions occur only when necessary, maintaining reliability while conserving both communication and computational resources.

 We measure inference uncertainty using three metrics: 1) Shannon entropy, 2) min-entropy, and 3) probability margin, each associated with its own threshold.
 The Shannon entropy, a widely used metric for quantifying uncertainty~\cite{Shannon1948mathematical}, is defined as